Best Subwoofers For Home Theater AND Music.

-If the source material is bass heavy, these subs will respond appropriately, while still remaining balanced and not at all intrusive with regular content.
+If the source material is bass heavy, these subs will respond appropriately, while still remaining balanced, and not intrusive at all with regular content, when properly set up.

 The following subwoofers are known for great bass, a DRASTIC departure from more commonly known names that tend to inflate their numbers, but totally lose composure at lower levels.
 All of these should play with real authority to 20 Hertz, not just make “measurable noise” at that depth.